neicnordic/neic-sda/CONTRIBUTING.md

 It is _not_ the reviewers job to checkout and run the code - that is what the test-suite is for.

-Once all the reviews are positive the Pull Request can be _merged_ into `master` and the feature branch deleted.
+Once at least 3 reviews from 3 different partners are positive the Pull Request can be _merged_ into `master` and the feature branch deleted.

+If it takes long for some partner to review code we try to contact them on slack to see what the problem is and if it can be resolved quickly or whether it's ok to merge.

 ----